kwar0715/mockableExpress/readme.md

 HELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLOHELLO
 ```

-## Variable allocation
+## Constants allocation

-You can define a variable in the response body. you can only pass strings and digits for the variable.
+You can define a constants in the response body. you can only pass strings and digits for the constant.

 #### allocation